neuropsychology/Psycho.jl/docs/src/index.md

 !!! note

     The package is not released yet.
+Help for its developpment is very much appreciated.

 ## Status and News

 - 2018/09/02: Initial release of the documentation.

+## Goal

+`Psycho`'s primary goal is to fill the gap between Julia's output and the formatted result description of your manuscript, with the automated use of **best practices** guidelines, ensuring standardization and quality of results reporting.
+It also provides useful tools and functions for psychologists, neuropsychologists and neuroscientists for their everyday data analyses.

 ## Quick Example